How Long It Should Really Take To Get Over A Breakup

 "For each person, it'll be different," Burke adds.
 "I had one client who told me the turning point was his ex not being the first thing that popped into his head when he woke up.
 Another client was able to play a certain album again (one that she had listened to a lot with her ex) and be able to enjoy it.
 It's a felt sense rather than any external marker."

 When it comes to getting over someone, don't hold yourself to any timeline.
 Acknowledge your feelings, internalize and sit with them, and avoid judging yourself for "taking too long."
-Instead, try to notice the small steps you're taking each day.
+Instead, try to notice the small steps you're taking each day, and practice a ton of post-breakup self-care.
 You'll get through this—at your own pace, whatever it may be.